Exams Know-how

 Can ACT scores be cancelled?

-If you take the ACT test more than once, which of the ACT scorecards is considered as valid?
+If I take the ACT more than once, which of the ACT scorecards is considered valid?

-Is it possible to combine the score of tests taken on different dates?
+Is it possible to combine the ACT scores of tests taken on different dates?

-What is the range and average of ACT Writing Test Score?
+What is the range of ACT Writing Test scores?

-What is the range and average of ACT Composite Score?
+What is the range of the ACT Composite Score?

 Articles you might like